collapsed-stacks/startups/questions/13211/should-i-increase-price-of-my-software-product.md

 - tagged: `software`, `pricing`
 - score: -2

-<p>I am selling an accounting software from 5 years for all businesses at the price of 4000/- rs for life time (no any yearly amc or renewal).</p>
+I am selling an accounting software from 5 years for all businesses at the price of 4000/- rs for life time (no any yearly amc or renewal).

-<p>My competitors are selling accounting software at more prices like 9000, 12000, 15000, 20000.</p>
+My competitors are selling accounting software at more prices like 9000, 12000, 15000, 20000.

-<p>Note:- all my competitors have less functionalities or facilities them my software.
-This comparison ratio is they have 50 to 60 % less features then me.</p>
+Note:- all my competitors have less functionalities or facilities them my software.
+This comparison ratio is they have 50 to 60 % less features then me.

-<p>They are costing yearly 1500 to 2000 renewal or amc charges.
+They are costing yearly 1500 to 2000 renewal or amc charges.
 But I am not.
-My software doesn't need any amc or service because of perfection and no bugs.</p>
+My software doesn't need any amc or service because of perfection and no bugs.

-<p>After GST in india they all increased price to 15% to 40% or 100%.</p>
+After GST in india they all increased price to 15% to 40% or 100%.

-<p>So what should I do?
+So what should I do?
 I am thinking of increasing price from 4000 rs.(current) to 7000 rs. (after increment).
-So am I right? </p>
+So am I right?

-<p>What should I do?
-Which thing I should keep in mind?</p>
+What should I do?
+Which thing I should keep in mind?

-<p>99% of my customers are loving my software.</p>
+99% of my customers are loving my software.

 ## Answer 13218